 The first year of an MBA program is fairly common across all institutions where the students are given an idea about everything they should know regarding different management functions.
 Most part of the introductory MBA courses are covered during the first year.
 Students are also given a fair idea about the specialized areas later in the first year.

 In the second year of the program, students need to choose from a variety of specialization options.
-An MBA program offers five main specializations which include Marketing, Finance, Human Resource Development, Operations Management and Information Technology.
+An MBA programs offers five main specializations which include Marketing, Finance, Human Resource Development, Operations Management and Information Technology.

 Generally, majority of the students are confused while choosing an area of specialization.
 Students usually choose to go for a particular specialization due to their preconceived notions.
 Most of them are largely influenced by latest trends, peer pressure and general observations.